 - children under age 14.
-They may not obtain a card with photo and signature;
+They may not obtain a card with photo and signature

-- persons temporarily outside Québec who nevertheless remain covered by the Health Insurance Plan.
+- persons temporarily outside Québec who nevertheless remain covered by the Health Insurance Plan

 Procedure for obtaining a photo or signature exemption for medical reasons

-- the nature of the disease;
+- the nature of the disease

-- the duration of the impairment (permanent, or temporary with approximate duration);
+- the duration of the impairment (permanent, or temporary with approximate duration)

-- the type of exemption (photo only, signature only, or both);
+- the type of exemption (photo only, signature only, or both)

-- the doctor's signature and the date.
+- the physician’s signature and the date